 Positron Emission Tomography (PET) is a nuclear medicine procedure that produces pictures of the metabolism, or chemical activity, within your body.
 While imaging procedures such as Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) take pictures of organs and structures within your body, PET scans can detect abnormal changes before a CT or MRI scan can "see" them.
 This is important because functional changes are often present before structural changes in tissues.
-A prostate-specific membrane antigen (PSMA) PET scan uses a radioactive tracer that targets prostate-specific membrane antigens that are found in prostate cancer.
+A fluorodeoxyglucose (FDG) PET scan uses a radioactive tracer with sugar to find cancer in your body.

-Before the exam: There are no eating or drinking restrictions for this exam, so you are encouraged to drink water prior to and leading up to your exam time.
+Before the exam: Depending on the type of study your physician or provider orders, you will typically be asked to not eat for four to six hours before your exam.
+You are encouraged to drink plain water prior to and leading up to your exam time.
 You may take any prescribed medications on the day of your exam unless you are told not to do so by your physician or provider.
 Please wear comfortable clothes, arrive on time, and leave all valuables at home.
 If you are claustrophobic, please call Scheduling Services at 308-630-2700, option one, for more information.
+Avoid strenuous activity 24 hours before your exam, and limit yourself to minimal activity on the day of the exam.
 Please remember to bring your ID or insurance forms.